 - Fusion Crackle (If you want a cracked, distressed finish.)

-- Belt sander (If you want to re-stain your piece.)
+- Orbital sander (If you want to strip your piece.)

 - Polycrylic or Fusion Tough Coat (If you need to seal your stain finish.
 This step not needed if you’re using Homestead House Stain & Finishing Oil.)

 The Difference Between Chalk Paint / Acrylic / Alkyd Paints

 When You Should Choose Chalk Paint